 Additional antkeeping information

 Young colonies will only be active during the night.
-Very little daylight activity.
+They generally show little daylight activity.

 Do NOT try to feed these ants inside their tube.
 Some of the workers might become extremely aggressive and accidentally escape or get lost.
 As soon as they have their first workers put their tube into an outworld and offer food there.

 The ants are sensitive to nest vibrations but calm down very quickly.
-Can get used to certain vibrations.
+They can get used to certain vibrations.

 They do not bother with camera flashlight but react very strong to other light sources (flashlight, daylight).
 Red foil does NOT work well if the light source is strong.

 Weak red light does not bother them much, if the light source is moved slowly and not pointed directly at the nest.

 Can be kept in a dry nest as long as the nest has a water source (integrated or a water test tube directly attached to the nest).